-Primary Health Centres (PHC) and Community Health Centres (CHC) under local self government institutions (LSGI).
+In 1996, the Government of Kerala initiated a bold policy move, bringing health institutions such as primary health centres (PHC) and community health centres (CHC) under local self Government institutions (LSGI).
 The expectation was that this would result in more accountable and efficient health institutions.
 It was also expected that public health, health promotion, and inter-sectoral initiatives in health would thrive through planned interventions by local bodies.
 In practice, many institutions focused on improving health care facilities that were directly demanded by the population; this improved infrastructure and service in primary and secondary healthcare institutions and widened healthcare delivery.

 The approach of the 13th Five-Year Plan was to provide the best possible preventive, curative, and palliative care in the public sector by improving the infrastructure and quality of services.
 The Approach Paper envisages the successful implementation of the Aardram Mission.
 Expansion of insurance coverage, achievement of total sanitation, waste disposal and mosquito eradication, are some of the other outcomes that were priority in order to achieve a healthy life for all segments of the population in the State.
 In 2016, the Government of Kerala formed a committee with Dr. B. Ekbal, Member, State Planning Board, as Chair to formulate a new Health Policy for Kerala.
-15 protocol based treatment guidelines in the management of patients in hospitals.
+15